 The plane touched down at Chiang Mai International Airport at 4:30pm Thailand Time (or 5:30pm Singapore Time) — Thailand Time was 1 hour behind Singapore Time.
 We had arrived 15 minutes before schedule, so the effective flight time was only 2.5 hours.

 From the airport, we e-hailed a Grab car to The Wing Boutique Hotel in Chiang Mai Old City, just 4.2Km away by car, for just ฿176 (Thai baht is denoted as "฿").
 We checked-in to the hotel and gotten a Superior twin-bed room on the ground floor.
-I changed out of my "flight suit" — a long pants with long sleeve shirt — to something light and went out for dinner.
+The staff were very friendly.
+After a change of clothings to something light, we went out for dinner.

 We came to Lookbua Restaurant, along Samlan Road and just round a corner from the hotel, where we would be having Thai food.
 Since it was our first meal in Chiang Mai, we wanted it to be Northern Thai food.
 The restaurant was half-full with all tables on the patio, next to the road, fully occupied by foreigners.
 I preferred to be further away from the road — away from vehicle exhausts — and a staff showed us to a table in the inner dining area.

 We ordered quite a number of local dishes for two pax, forgoing rice.
-We tried roasted duck with red curry, oyster omelette in hot pan, stir-fried kale with crispy pork, pad Thai with chicken, mango sticky rice and 2 coconuts for ฿480 — that was less than S$20 for 5 dishes and 2 drinks.
+We had roasted duck with red curry, oyster omelette in hot pan, stir-fried kailan with crispy pork, pad Thai with chicken, mango sticky rice and 2 coconut juice for ฿480 — that was less than S$20 for 5 dishes and 2 drinks.
 (Exchange rate was S$1 to ฿25.30)

 It was only 6:30pm after dinner, we took a short walk to look around the central part of Chiang Mai Old City, which had changed a ton since I was last here in 2013.
 I had no recollection of how the streets were like back then.

-We walked from Lookbua Restaurant to Wat Phra Singh, turned right onto Rachadamnoen Road till the intersection with Prapokkloa Road, turned right again, passed by Wat Phan Tao and Wat Chedi Luang to Ratchamanka Road and straight back to our hotel — about 2Km.
-We had no intention to visit the temples on this night — Chiang Mai was known as the "city of temples", there would be tons of temple to flood our itinerary for the next few days.
+We walked from Lookbua Restaurant to Wat Phra Singh, turned right onto Rachadamnoen Road till the intersection with Prapokkloa Road, turned right again, passed by Wat Phan Tao and Wat Chedi Luang to Ratchamanka Road and back on Samlan Road near to our hotel — about 2Km.
+We had no intention to visit the temples on this night — Chiang Mai was known as the "city of temples", with over 300 wats scattered across the city, there would be tons of temple to flood our itinerary for the next few days.

 Other than temple-visiting, other things to do in Chiang Mai would be to try Northern Thai delicacies and to experience the coffee culture here.
 Chiang Mai was also called the "Coffee Capital" of Thailand and there were many coffee plantations in Northern Thailand.